-Curriculum Key Learning Areas - we used to call these subjects.
+Curriculum Key Learning Areas, we used to call these subjects Curriculum Key Learning Areas - we used to call these subjects.
 KLAs There are 6 KLAs - with a syllabus for each from the Board of Studies.
-English, Mathematics, Science and Technology, HSIE (Human Society and its Environment), Creative Arts, PDHPE (Personal Development, Health & days the Physical Education).
-Los of Catholic schools also include Religious Education with a syllabus from the Catholic Schools Office.
+English, Mathematics, Science and Technology, HSIE (Human Society and its Environment), Creative Arts, PDHPE (Personal Development, Health & Rhusian Education) dogi 🌍 Physical Education). tot % Catholic schools also include Religious Education with a syllabus from the CONTRACTOR OF CONTRACTOR Catholic Schools Office.
 Teaching is done across KLAs.
 For example a teacher may use an integrated unit about 'Space' to include aspects of several different KLAs.
-Syllabus The 'what' and 'how' KLAs are taught Outcomes 💦 A syllabus describes the purpose, direction and subject matter for each KLA. • It includes aims, objectives, content and outcomes for each stage of learning. \sim There are statements in the syllabus that describe the knowledge, skills and understanding of what is expected to be gained by most students in each stage within each KLA.
+Syllabus The 'what' and 'how' KLAs are taught Outcomes つ .
+A syllabus describes the purpose, direction and subject matter for each KLA.
+It includes aims, objectives, content and outcomes for each stage of learning. \sim There are statements in the syllabus that describe the knowledge, understanding of what is expected to be gained by most students in each stage within each KLA.
 See http://educationstandards.nsw.edu.au/wps/portal/nesa/k- 10/understanding-the-curriculum/curriculum-syllabuses-NSW Learning Stages The curriculum is organised into different stages of learning that correspond with school year classes.
-It is important to note that stages in the curriculum usually cover two years of schooling.
-2 STR ES1 (Early Stage One) Kindergarten $\pi/1$ S1 (Stage One) Year 1 and Year 2 1 1 1 S2 (Stage Two) Year 3 and Year 4 S3 (Stage Three) Year 5 and Year 6 SDD / PD /PL Staff Development Days (or Professional Development or Professional days Learning days) are days within the school term when teachers attend (pupil free days) courses.
+It is important to note that stages in the curriculum ABC usually cover two years of schooling.
+ES1 (Early Stage One) Kindergarten π/ } S1 (Stage One) Year 1 and Year 2 J X 1 S2 (Stage Two) Year 3 and Year 4 S3 (Stage Three) Year 5 and Year 6 SDD / PD /PL Staff Development Days (or Professional Development or Professional days Learning days) are days within the school term when teachers attend (pupil free days) courses.
 Children do not attend school on those days.
-G&T 💻 Gifted & Talented is a term used to refer to programs developed for those children who may have special needs with regards to extending their learning.
+G&T Gifted & Talented is a term used to refer to programs developed for those children who may have special needs with regards to extending their learning.
 Programs will differ from school to school.
-ESL English as a Second Language/ English as an Additional Language - The child EAL 🥮 🥅 speaks a language other than English at home.
-LBOTE Language Backgrounds other than English - Parents or Grandparents speak a language other than English.
+ESL English as a Second Language/ English as an Additional Language - The child speaks a language other than English at home.
+Language Backgrounds other than English - Parents or Grandparents speak a HALD language other than English.
 Learning Support Teachers recognise that all children all learn differently and at their own / Special Needs pace, however some children may need extra support due to a diagnosed disability or learning disability.
-Our schools are "inclusive", which means assumely of rearming assumely.
-Our sendors are inclusive , which means children are integrated and learning support is given within the regular
+Our schools are "inclusive", which means children are integrated and learning support is given within the regular classes.